-The World Bank Initiative "Complete cessation of regular flaring of APG by 2030" KMG supported this initiative in 2015.
+World Bank Initiative "Complete cessation of regular flaring of APG by 2030"

+KMG supported this initiative in 2015.
 It unites governments, oil companies and development organisations that are ready to cooperate to stop the practice of regular associated petroleum gas (APG) flaring by 2030.
 Our goal is to increase the beneficial use and disposal level of APG, to minimise flaring.
 We submit annual progress reports to the World Bank.
 Management of greenhouse gas emissions and reduction of gas flaring are among the priority tasks for KMG Group of companies.
 According to the approved Environmental Policy, the Company strives to achieve zero routine gas flaring and reduce emissions into the atmosphere from flares.
 One of our most important tasks in reducing greenhouse gas emissions is to increase the beneficial use and utilization of raw gas and to minimize flaring.
 Thanks to the implemented measures of the programs for the development and processing of raw gas, the use of gas for our own needs to generate heat and electricity has increased.

 The result of purposeful actions on KMG Group of companies for the period of 2017-2021 was the reduction of APG flaring by 83%.
 This allowed us to reduce emissions of pollutants and greenhouse gases generated during the combustion and spreading of raw gas.

-In 2021, the Company's level of rational use of raw gas was 98%.
-The flaring rate is 2.1 tons per 1,000 tons of produced UGC (2.2 in 2020, 2.95 in 2019), which is 5% lower than in 2020 and 74% lower than the average IOGP indicator for the oil&gas industry.
+In 2022, the Company's level of rational use of raw gas was 99%.
+The flaring rate is 1.5 tons per 1,000 tons of produced UGC (2.1 in 2021), which is 29% lower than in 2021 and 84% lower than the average IOGP indicator for the oil&gas industry.